quintype/malibu/tutorial/hero-image-placeholder.md

 If your app is cloned from `malibu-advanced`, we provide a toggle to enable placeholder from black knight `enable_placeholder` which accepts a boolean value.

 Note:
-- We can delay the load of image generating script to increase lcp and load the placeholder for particular interval.
+- We can delay the load of the image generating script to increase LCP and load the placeholder for a particular interval.
-- If your app is cloned from `malibu-advanced`, pass `placeholder_delay` with required interval.
+- If your app is cloned from `malibu-advanced`, pass `placeholder_delay` with the required interval.
 Eg: `placeholder_delay: 3`, in this example there will be a delay of 3 seconds post that, we will be loading the required script.